Dowell-Lab/srworkshop/day06/README.md

 2. Additional homework is to install R packages we will use later in the week.
 Both packages can be found on bioconductor.

 a.
-Project A : Single-cell RNA-seq
+Project A : Single-cell RNA-seq (we are not doing project A in 2025)

-More details in Project A folder (we are not doing this in 2025)
+More details in Project A folder

 - Seurat : Install on personal computer R
 - CellChat : Install on	personal computer R